When it comes to Facebook ad

 If you haven’t heard yet, Harry’s are disrupting the outdated and expensive shaving market.
 Bringing customers a thoughtfully designed, cost-effective razor that works, they offer a replacement blade subscription service to take the hassle out of hair removal.

 Harry’s has always been marketed as a product for men, but since women have body hair too (shock!) this ad is changing the game.
 We love it because it uses real reviews to open up to a new market and features their signature branding colours.

-- Reviews matter: Even though we know the only real difference between men’s and women’s razors are the colours, the review at the heart of this ad really helps to change people’s perspectives.
-Why shouldn’t women have access to wallet-friendly razor too?
+- Price matters: Even though we know the only real difference between men’s and women’s razors are the colours, the price at the heart of this ad really helps to change people’s perspectives.
+Why should people pay too much for a high quality razor?

 - Bold colour palette: Harry’s are known for their distinctive orange razor, while their website features different shades of blue.
-Bringing them together in this ad reinforces that brand recognition, not to mention the blue gradient really makes the orange stand out!
+Bringing them together in this ad reinforces that brand recognition, not to mention the yellow gradient really fits!

 - Offer a solution: Reminding the audience of an issue and immediately demonstrating how your product can solve it can be a really effective sales tactic.
-A new razor might not be the most obvious way to beat post-holiday blues but Harry’s persuasive copy (and the subtle plug about their always low price points) is certainly convincing.
 The emphasis on their low price points is meeting people’s desire to save money after the holiday season too.

 - Movement works: While some ads aim to blend in with the normal content, adding motion graphics can be an effective way of catching someone’s eye as they scroll past.

 - Direct copy: Sometimes less is more when it comes to copywriting.
 The message here is direct yet draws attention to the fact there are more styles than just the traditional clog shoe they’re known for, all in just 7 words.